Super Mario RPG and the Mystery of the Fifth Card Suit

 The localized English version of the Adventure Island games give names to the other dinos.
 The blue Camptosaurus is Taylor, because it attacks with its tail.
 Get it?
 The red Camptosaurus is Magma, because it can spit fire and walk on lava.
 The Elasmosaurus is Classie (and apparently the only female member of the team), while the Pteranodon is Don-Don.

 I wanted to see if the original Japanese version of these games did the same, and it sure doesn’t!
 First of all, the two Camptosaurus are identified as チラノ or Chirano, which seems close enough to ティラン or Tiranō, a shortening of the name of the Tyranosaurus (ティラノサウルス or Tiranosaurusu).
 So they’re both little T. rexes, I guess?
-The Elasmosaurus is only identified as ノッシー or Nosshī, which doesn’t seem to name any specific dinosaur but which does fall in line with the Japanese convention where cryptid-type dinosaurs and sea serpents in general are named as Nessie the Loch Ness Monster.
+The Elasmosaurus is only identified as ノッシー or Nosshī, which doesn’t seem to name any specific dinosaur but which does fall in line with the Japanese convention where cryptid-type dinosaurs and sea serpents in general are named after Nessie the Loch Ness Monster.
 (Yoshi is too!)
 The Pteranodon is just termed プテラ or Putera, which I’m assuming is a shortening of pterosaur or pterodactyl.
 And finally Poley is termed トリケ or Torike, which I assume is meant to be Trike, which means it actually is a Triceratops after all.

 (Via.)